Tobacco smoking: Health

-The World Health Organization estimates that tobacco caused 5.4 million deaths in 2004 and 100 million deaths over the course of the 20th century.
+The World Health Organization estimates that tobacco caused 8 million deaths in 2004 and 100 million deaths over the 20th century.
 Similarly, the United States Centers for Disease Control and Prevention describes tobacco use as "the single most important preventable risk to human health in developed countries and an important cause of premature death worldwide."
-Although 70% of smokers state their intention to quit only 3–5% are actually successful in doing so.
+Although 70% of smokers state their intention to quit, only 3–5% are successful.

-The probabilities of death from lung cancer before age 75 in the United Kingdom are 0.2% for men who never smoked (0.4% for women), 5.5% for male former smokers (2.6% in women), 15.9% for current male smokers (9.5% for women) and 24.4% for male "heavy smokers" defined as smoking more than 5 cigarettes per day (18.5% for women).
-Tobacco smoke can combine with other carcinogens present within the environment in order to produce elevated degrees of lung cancer.
+The probabilities of death from lung cancer before age 75 in the United Kingdom are 0.2% for men who never smoked (0.4% for women), 5.5% for male former smokers (2.6% in women), 15.9% for current male smokers (9.5% for women) and 24.4% for male "heavy smokers" defined as smoking more than 25 cigarettes per day (18.5% for women).
+Tobacco smoke can combine with other carcinogens present within the environment to produce elevated degrees of lung cancer.

-The risk of lung cancer decreases almost from the first day someone quits smoking.
+The risk of lung cancer decreases almost from the first day someone quits smoking, and it drops by 50% after 10 years of smoking cessation.
 Healthy cells that have escaped mutations grow and replace the damaged ones in the lungs.
-In the research dated December 2019, 40% of cells in former smokers looked like those of people who had never smoked.
+In the research dated December 2019, 40% of cells in former smokers resembled those of individuals who had never smoked.

-Rates of smoking have generally leveled-off or declined in the developed world.
-Smoking rates in the United States have dropped by half from 1965 to 2006, falling from 42% to 20.8% in adults.
+Rates of smoking have generally leveled off or declined in the developed world.
+Smoking rates in the United States have dropped by half from 1965 to 2006, from 42% to 20.8% in adults.
 In the developing world, tobacco consumption is rising by 3.4% per year.

 Smoking alters the transcriptome of the lung parenchyma; the expression levels of a panel of seven genes (KMO, CD1A, SPINK5, TREM2, CYBB, DNASE2B, FGG) are increased in the lung tissue of smokers.

 Passive smoking is the inhalation of tobacco smoke by individuals who are not actively smoking.
 This smoke is known as second-hand smoke (SHS) or environmental tobacco smoke (ETS) when the burning end is present, and third-hand smoke after the burning end has been extinguished.
 Because of its negative implications, exposure to SHS has played a central role in the regulation of tobacco products.
 Six hundred thousand deaths were attributed to SHS in 2004.
-It also has been known to produce skin conditions such as freckles and dryness.
+It has also been known to produce skin conditions such as freckles and dryness.

-In 2015, a meta-analysis found that smokers were at greater risk of developing psychotic disorder.
+Smokers are at greater risk of developing psychotic disorder.
 Tobacco has also been described an anaphrodisiac due to its propensity for causing erectile dysfunction.
 There is a correlation between tobacco smoking and a reduced risk of Parkinson's disease.